Travellers Frequent Questions

 10. Are these trips a good choice for solo travelers?

 Absolutely!!
-Inka Challenge Peru tends to attract a great mix of solo travelers, families, friends, etc. We can often match you with a Tent mate if desired, to save on single supplement costs or you can request a private Tent or hostel accommodations if you prefer.
+Inka Challenge tends to attract a great mix of solo travelers, families, friends, etc. We can often match you with a Tent mate if desired, to save on single supplement costs or you can request a private Tent or hostel accommodations if you prefer.

 11. Do tour rates include Internal and international flights?